Unemployment security

 • the payer of your unemployment benefit.

-If you wish, you can continue as a job seeker in the TE Services or you can stop your job search completely.
+If you wish, you can continue as a job seeker in the employment services or you can stop your job search completely.

 • If you stop your job search, you are not entitled to unemployment security.

-• If you continue as a job seeker, the TE Office or the local government pilot will determine whether you are entitled to unemployment security.
+• If you continue as a job seeker, the employment official will determine whether you are entitled to unemployment security.
 In order to be eligible for unemployment security, you must, among other things, keep your job search valid and apply for full-time employment.

 • As a job seeker, you may be entitled to unemployment security for a period of four months when you are an entrepreneur or self-employed, if the new activity starts during your unemployment.